Application DAAD scholarship + study course

 My most exciting experience was to meet people from all over the world.
 We developed a strong friendship with all classmates and during our free time we could travel around all these countries as a result of conversations, food, and music.

 There's no study fee to pay.
-A fee for the Student Services amounting to 120,40 Euro, an administration charge of 70 Euro, a fee for the constituded student body of 10 Euro and 11 Euro for the student ID Card has to be paid.
-So altogether you'll have to pay 211,40 Euro each semester.
+A fee for the Student Services amounting to 122,20 Euro, an administration charge of 70 Euro, a fee for the constituded student body of 12 Euro and 11 Euro for the student ID Card has to be paid.
+So altogether you'll have to pay 215,20 Euro for the first semester and 204,20 Euro for each further semester.
 Attention: The state government of Baden-Württemberg has introduced study fees of 1500,- Euro per semester for international students coming from non EU-Countries starting from winter semester 2017/18.
 According to an additional statutory regulation (Verordnung des Wissenschaftsministeriums über die Befreiung von Studiengebühren für Internationale Studierende) international students who are studying in a course funded by the German Academic Exchange Service (DAAD) in its program of Development-related master's degree courses (EPOS), like the course Photogrammetry and Geoinformatics, are exempted from the study fees if they

 No, but if you are coming as an exchange student based on a special agreement between the Universities, you have to pay only the fee for the Student Services.